 Alison Carter is Assistant Professor in the Department of Archaeology at the University of Oregon.
 She holds her degrees from the University of Wisconsion, Madison (M.S. and Ph.D.) and Oberlin College.
 Professor Carter is an anthropological archaeologist with interests in the political economy and evolution of complex societies in Southeast Asia, the archaeology of East and South Asia, materials analysis and LA‐ICP‐MS (Laser Ablation Inductively Coupled Plasma Mass Spectrometry), craft technology and specialization, household archaeology, ritual and religion, trade and exchange, and bead studies.household archaeology in Angkor, Cambodia.
 She is also an Archaeology Institute of America featured speaker.
 And she lives right here in the Pacific Northwest!

-This event is free and open to the public.
+This event is free to the public and has been sponsored by the Ocean Lodge, Clatsop County and Martin Hospitality.
 Seating for Professor Carter’s presentation is very limited so please arrive a little early to get a seat, grab a cup of coffee or tea, and peruse the museum before the lecture starts at 4:00 p.m.
 Doors are closed at 4:15 p.m.